marcojak/MTAdmob/readme.md

 This will allow me to continue supporting the development of the plugin.
 You can buy the license at https://hightouchinnovation.com/XMTAdmob If you are a charity or your app is used to support a good cause, contact me and I'll evaluate it to send you a free license.

+**The licensed version unlocks the mandatory Consent required by Google since the 16th of January.
+If you like, you can use the unlicensed version of the plugin and implement your choice of Certified CMP.
+The license will help me to continue updating and supporting this plugin adding all the newer features that Google implements.**

 ### CRYPTOGRAPHY
 This plugin uses a cryptographic algorithm to handle the license.